ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 * we should cross-compare uncategorized samples!

-At this point I'm not 100% sure what we'll do - we have some other fish to fry in the sourmash project first, perhaps - but we'll see.
+At this point I'm not 100% sure what we'll do - we have some other fish to fry in the sourmash project first, I think - but we'll see.
 Suggestions welcome!

 A few points based partly on reactions to the Twitter